monitoring-disabled gateway causes wrong tiered gateway in route-to

 When there is a tier 1 gateway that's being monitored, and a tier 2 gateway with monitoring disabled, the system skips the tier 1 gateway when its status is online as if it were down.
 Take the attached config for instance, 192.168.15.1 is never the gateway used in the route-to in the ruleset, even when Status>Gateways shows it as up.

-#2 Updated by Louis-David Perron almost 7 years ago
+#2 Updated by Louis-David Perron about 7 years ago

 Hi Chris and Renato.

 I have the exact same issue.
 My tier2 gateway monitoring is disabled.
 It's a PPP interface through a 3G stick.

 I have 2.0.3, and I don't remember seeing this bug in 2.0.

 Everytime the PPP reconnects, the route-to goes to ppp0, instead of em1 (my Tier1 interface).

 I can reproduce the bug every time I execute rc.newwanip.

 If I do a filter reload later, the route-to goes back to em1, like expected.
 So I believe that this is because filter_configure() is executed too rapidly after setup_gateways_monitor() in rc.newwanip.